 REQUEST FOR MEDICAL EXEMPTION: Students may request an exemption from the immunization requirement for the following reason:

 - A physician’s statement declaring that vaccination is medically inadvisable

-Any student exempt from compliance will be required to leave MMA if there is one or more incubation periods/outbreaks of any disease on campus.
-Also, be aware that a student may be denied to cruise/co-op if, in view of the attending medical professional, the student does not meet the immunization requirements or recommendations.
+Any student exempt from compliance will be required to leave MMA if there are one or more incubation periods/outbreaks of any disease on campus.
+Also, be aware that a student may not be permitted to cruise/co-op if, in view of the attending medical professional, the student does not meet the immunization requirements or recommendations.

 NOTE: Be advised that some companies providing cadet shipping/co-ops billets may require additional immunizations and/or benzene tests.

 Questions concerning immunizations should be directed to MMA’s Director of Health Services at 207-326-2295.